PilHliP211/ConnectGame/README.md

 CAP5600 Project 1

 # Compiling
-After extracting the uploaded zip file, navigate to the directory with \src\. create a \bin\ direcotry.
+After extracting the uploaded zip file, navigate to the directory with \src.
+Create a \bin directory.

 To compile connectM run the following command with JDK 8 or later (assuming the JDK is on your environment path):